How to visit Palatine Hill and its Gardens ?

 However, it’s not worth it just as a ticket to the Colosseum, Roman Forum and Palatine Hill.

 Palatine Hill is an important historical site, which means you’ll need to go through security checks at the Palatine Hill entrance.

 This can be a lengthy process, so leave yourself some time to go through security, especially if you’re entering later in the day.

 Skip the line Palatine Hill tickets unfortunately don’t apply to security, so even with those tickets, you’ll need to wait in line for security.

 Unfortunately, whilst there’s lots of security at Palatine Hill, it’s not possible to stop every pickpocket.
 So keep an eye on your belongings, and don’t leave any valuables exposed or in easy-to-access places.

-There are several restrooms on Palatine Hill and in the Palatine Museum.
+There are several restrooms outside and also in the Palatine Museum.

 Palatine Hill is a beautiful area and definitely worth visiting, but if you want to make the most of your visit there are few things you should do.
 Buy your tickets in advance, decide whether or not you want to skip the line, arrive at off-peak times, and think about whether or not a guided tour is for you.